New wolf killing laws prompt push to revive protections - WTMJ

 “It wasn’t to reduce them to zero, it was to reduce them to a sustainable level,” said Greg Lemon with Montana Fish, Wildlife and Parks.
 “We’ve got the track record and the statutory framework to ensure they are managed to that sustainable level.”

 The Fish and Wildlife Service has long contended it’s not necessary for wolves to be in every place they once inhabited to be considered recovered.
-The agency did not immediately respond to questions about Wednesday’s petition.
+The agency did not immediately answer questions from The Associated press about Wednesday’s petition.
+The agency has 90 days to decide if protections may be warranted, but has not always met that deadline with previous petitions.

 Wolves were wiped out across most of the U.S. by the 1930s under government-sponsored poisoning and trapping campaigns.
 They were reintroduced from Canada into the Northern Rockies in the 1990s and expanded over the past two decades into parts of Oregon, Washington and California.